Last Updated on July 23, 2021 by Oddmund Groette

 What about Gamestop?
 This is the rates and availability for a select few days at Interactive Brokers:

 In general, the factors that influence the costs are the Fed Funds rate, liquidity of the shares, the short interest as a percentage of the daily trading volume, and the short interest compared to outstanding shares (brokers are afraid of a short squeeze).

 It takes lots of time and effort to attract and educate competent shareholder/partners.
 The last thing we want them to do, is sell.

 – Mark Leonard, Constellation Software, shareholder letter 2013

 The shareholder base is an underrated aspect.
 A business owner doesn’t want his company exposed to activists.
 Short sellers are mainly speculators and activists, and are never thinking long-term.
 Short squeezes are very destructive and counterproductive, thus scaring off many long-term owners.

 Warren Buffett has spent considerable time educating his shareholders.
 He wants them to think like owners.
 If you’re a long-term investor, you shouldn’t spend any time at all thinking about shorting.

-It’s hard to make money on short selling.
-You face an uphill battle, and on top of that, you have unlimited risk and are liable to short squeezes.
+It’s hard to make money on short selling and that’s why you shouldn’t short stocks.
+You face an uphill battle that involves unlimited risk, even tail risk, and on top of that, you are liable to short squeezes.
 If you still want to make a bet on the downside, we recommend buying puts.

 Disclosure: We are not financial advisors.
 Please do your own due diligence and investment research or consult a financial professional.
 All articles are our opinion – they are not suggestions to buy or sell any securities.